hgarza910/Data_Analytics_Capstone/README.md

 All of these factors as well as many others contributed to the influence of employees quitting and their correlations were taken into account when developing the prediction model.

 ## Model and Evaluation
+Testing and evaluating two methods one being Logistic Regression and the other being a Random Forest, the Random forest performed the best.
+The Random forest consisted of 100 decision trees
 ## Conclusion